gbhl/bhl-us-data-sets/Zooniverse/README.txt

 	Value: {"common"=>["December Moth", "moth", "Butterfly"], "scientific"=>["Pacilocampa Populi", "Paecilocampa Populi", "", "Poecilocampa Populi"]}
 	Explanation: The Value field contains three "common" names for the species, and four "scientific" names for the species (one is blank).

+IMPORTANT NOTE

+Two of the data sets (GSC0000007-45236.csv and GSC000000a-51125.csv) contain incorrect Page ID values.
+The files GSC0000007-45236-CORRECTED.csv and GSC000000a-51125-CORRECTED.csv map the Zooniverse IDs in those data sets to the correct Page ID values.

+For example, the rows in the file GSC0000007-45236.csv with Zooniverse ID ASC0000y54 have Page ID 12536652.
+That Page ID is incorrect.
+GSC0000007-45236-CORRECTED.csv contains a row for Zooniverse ID ASC0000y54 with Page ID 12536653, which is the correct value.